FAIMS/FAIMS3/infrastructure/aws-cdk/README.md

 To ensure your configuration files are correct and complete, we provide a validation script.
 This script checks your configuration against the defined schema, helping you catch errors before deploying.

+Note that this validation is at a schema level, it might not catch improperly formed AWS references, instance sizes, invalid configurations etc. These will either be caught at synth time, or during CloudFormation deployment.

 #### Running the Validation Script

 1. To target your configuration file, set the `CONFIG_FILE_NAME` environment variable: